Aishitha27/F1-Pit-Stop-Optimization/README.md

 * Wet compounds dominate in cooler, wetter conditions.

-### Experiement

-* How can we predict the optimal lap for a driver to pit during the Monaco Grand Prix based on external features and race conditions?
+#### How can we predict the optimal lap for a driver to pit during the Monaco Grand Prix based on external features and race conditions?

 In order to predict the optimal lap for a driver to pit during the Monaco Grand Prix, we aggregated stint-level race data, engineering several features that capture both driver behavior and external race conditions.
 By grouping data by Year, Driver, and Stint, and computing statistics like average lap times, lap time variability, stint degradation, track and air temperatures, humidity, and safety car periods, we created a detailed profile of each stint.
 And we also encoded categorical features such as the initial tire compound and tire era to help the model differentiate between tire types and eras that influence degradation rates.